apache/airflow/docs/apache-airflow-providers-amazon/auth-manager/setup/identity-center.rst

 Attribute mappings configuration
 ================================

-Once the application created, you need to configure the attribute mappings.
+Once the application is created, you need to configure the attribute mappings.

 1. Go to the details page of the application that you just created.
 2. Choose **Actions**.